cjlee112/teachpub/sitedocs/paper.rst

 teaching materials (either via a traditional textbook publisher or via TeachPub.org) just as they have a right to publish research.

-We feel that materials sharing and remixing are especially needed for a multidisciplinary field like bioinformatics, where we often need to integrate material and skills from several fields (e.g. statistics and computer science) to teach a given bioinformatics topic.
-Unfortunately existing textbooks each tend to represent a single kind of expertise (e.g. statistics) and thus is both "too little" (lacks many other needed aspects) and "too much" (assumes a lot of field-specific background and goals that are actually not appropriate for your class).
-What we often need is the ability to remix exercises and materials from a variety of partially overlapping courses; fully open-source sharing is the natural way to do this.

 It goes without saying that our proposal only scratches the surface of what could become possible in a world of open